 All parish or school funds must flow through the parish or school general checking account.
 This includes funds for mass stipends, schools, committees, and organizations such as men's, women's and athletic clubs.
-The only two exceptions to this policy are charitable gaming and cafeteria funds, which must remain in separate checking accounts because of governmental reporting policies.
+The only two exceptions to this policy are charitable gaming and cafeteria funds if part of the National School Lunch Program, which must remain in separate checking accounts because of governmental reporting policies.
 Parish or school checking accounts and parish or school organization imprest checking accounts must be held in FDIC insured banks.
 The full amount on deposit must be fully insured by the bank.
-If the funds are not insured they must be transferred to the Archdiocese Deposit and Loan Fund.
+If the funds are not insured, they must be transferred to the Archdiocese Deposit and Loan Fund.
 Please note checking accounts should be registered in the name of the parish or school, such as "Parish or School Name General Checking Account," and for imprest checking accounts "Parish or School Committee".